-Employers must pay into state-run funds which provide benefits for employees who incur illnesses or injuries because of their work.
-These benefits are governed by state workers' compensation laws and paid for by employer contributions to state worker's compensation funds.
+Employers must pay into state-run funds that provide benefits for employees who incur illnesses or injuries because of their work.
+These benefits are governed by state workers' compensation laws and paid for by the employer contributions to state workers' compensation funds.

-Self-employment tax is different from other employment taxes because it isn't withheld from employee pay or paid by an employer.
+Self-employment taxes are different from other employment taxes because they aren't withheld from employee pay or paid by an employer.
 This tax is calculated on the net income of a business and paid on the owner's personal tax return.